tekamolo/Delos/documentation/controller_injection.md

 * **Services**

 The objective of dividing business logic into services is reusability as well as consistency of the logic adopted in one place in order to reuse it in another.
-Also those blocks will be able to be tested via integration tests. please read [services](../documentation/services.md) for more information.
+In addition, those blocks will be able to be tested via integration tests. please read [services](../documentation/services.md) for more information.

 * **ControllerUtils**

-This object is kind of special because it represents the glue between the Container and the Controllers.
+This object is kind of special because it represents the bridge between the Container and the Controllers.
 To work it needs the container to be injected within itself.
 We already explain above the method it contains.
 We showed it could be injected into the constructor but also we can inject it in the method avoiding all the routes to have that object in the case it is not needed.